McLarenAppliedTechnologies/mat.tap.query.api/docs/InfluxWriter.md

 # Saving Data

 Telemetry data is saved to various storage implementations such as SqlRace and InfluxDb.
-This article discusses saving telemetry data to InfluxDb as timeseries data and metadata to MSSQL Server.
+This article discusses saving telemetry data to InfluxDb as time-series data and metadata to MSSQL Server.

 ## InfluxDb Writer